-The North America Cup is a three-year-old pacers harness race run in mid June at the Mohawk Racetrack in Cambellville.
+The North America Cup is a three-year-old pacers harness race generally run in mid June at the Mohawk Park Racetrack in Campbellville.
 It’s is the first high profile horse race on the Calendar in Canada and the only real major harness race in Canada.
-Continuing with the “special race” theme the North America Cup is also the richest horse race in Canada with a purse of $1.5 Million.
+Continuing with the “special race” theme the North America Cup is also the richest horse race in Canada for three-year-old pacers with a purse of $1 Million.

 For news and information on past and upcoming North America Cup races check out the official page at the Woodbine Entertainment website.

-The Mohawk Racetrack is owned by Woodbine Entertainment and as such you can place bets on the race at the track, but if you aren’t able to make it out to Cambellville you can also place bets on the North America Cup at any of the betting sites listed below.
+The Mohawk Racetrack is owned by Woodbine Entertainment and as such you can place bets on the race at the track, but if you aren’t able to make it out to Campbellville you can also place bets on the North America Cup at BetOnline.ag, our top rated betting site for the race.

 Where To Bet On The North America Cup